phenopackets/phenopacket-schema/docs/disease.rst

 This attribute can be used if the phenopacket is describing cancer.
 TNM findings score the progression of cancer with respect to the originating tumor (T), spread to lymph nodes (N), and presence of metastases (M).
-These findings support the staging of specific tumor types.
+These findings are commonly reported for tumors, and support the stage classifications stored in the `disease_stage`_ attribute.
 See `staging <https://www.cancer.gov/about-cancer/diagnosis-staging/staging>`_.
 The list of elements constituting this attribute should be derived from child terms of NCIT:C48232 (Cancer TNM Finding) or equivalent hierarchy from another ontology.